IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 The media type of the HTTP body shall be either `application/fhir+json` or `application/fhir+xml`.

-See [http://hl7.org/fhir/R4/http.html#transaction](http://hl7.org/fhir/R4/http.html#transaction) for complete requirements of a transaction.
-See [http://hl7.org/fhir/R4/bundle-transaction.html](http://hl7.org/fhir/R4/bundle-transaction.html) for example of a transaction bundle.
+See [http://hl7.org/fhir/R4/http.html#transaction](http://hl7.org/fhir/R4/http.html#transaction) for complete requirements of a FHIR transaction.
+See [http://hl7.org/fhir/R4/bundle-transaction.html](http://hl7.org/fhir/R4/bundle-transaction.html) for an example of a transaction bundle.

 The Provide Multimedia Report Bundle message is sent to the base URL as defined in FHIR.
 See [http://hl7.org/fhir/R4/http.html](http://hl7.org/fhir/R4/http.html) for the definition of “HTTP” access methods and “base”.